Posted on Sep 12, 2017

 The Houston Jayhawks Facebook group has been active with posts from Houston residents asking for help, with even more posts by locals asking how they can help.
-All of the positive energy and willingness to get their hands dirty was put to work for the family of Allyn Risley, e’72, 2016 Fred Ellsworth medallion recipient.
+With their positive energy and willingness to get their hands dirty, Jayhawks assisted the family of Allyn Risley, e’72, 2016 Fred Ellsworth medallion recipient.
 Risley’s step-daughter, Erica Frost, sustained serious flooding at her house.
 Frost’s sister, Natalie Morgan, j’06, reached out to the Facebook group from her home in Kansas City.

 Morgan’s request for help for her sister was met with multiple Houston-area Jayhawks joining friends and family of Frost for a day of hard work removing damaged flooring and drywall.
 The altruism of the group of alumni impressed Frost, who even overheard a friend say “the Houston Jayhawks must have some sort of emergency whistle that they sound, because they all showed up and jumped right in!”

 Megan Gile, c’11, organized the annual watch party for the first KU football game, but knew she had to add something to give back to their community.

 “We decided to host our annual football kickoff watch party to add a piece of normalcy to Houston,” Gile said.
 “It’s an event we host every year and even with the hurricane and terrible flooding across Texas and Houston, it’s important to stay united and give everyone something to look forward too.
 We added the donation drive as way for Houston Jayhawks to give back to Houstonians.
 Beyond donating their time, donating items for shelters is a great way for Houston Jayhawks to give back.”